bendknee/SQA_Lab/README.md

 storing sessions in cookies, this shortcut becomes justifiable.

 ### Does 21.1 error occurs?
-FTs execution in the remote server simply won't work because there's no Selenium/GeckoDriver installed there.
+FTs execution in the remote server simply won't work because Selenium/GeckoDriver is not installed there.
 Rather than getting just 1 assertion error and 1 runtime error, I got 7 import errors.
 ```text
 Creating test database for alias 'default'...